-- PPM Pro field such as "Problem Description" mapped to the LeanKit "Description" field
+- PPM Pro String field such as "Problem Description" mapped to the LeanKit "Description" field

-- PPM Pro standard field "Start Date" mapped to the LeanKit "Planned Start Date" field
+- PPM Pro standard Date field "Start Date" mapped to the LeanKit "Planned Start Date" field

-- PPM Pro standard field "Target Date" mapped to the LeanKit "Planned Finish Date" field
+- PPM Pro standard Date field "Target Date" mapped to the LeanKit "Planned Finish Date" field

 The screenshot below shows an example of a user-defined Date field (UDF Date) mapping.
 To map, select the field in PPM Pro (make sure the Mappings tab is selected) and click the drop list under Map to Associated Field by Category.